Hey there! So, you’re interested in getting to know what’s going on with Youth Unlimited in Peterborough? You are in the right place!

 Youth Unlimited in Peterborough offers a number of programs for youth between the ages of 8 – 24.
 We have several mainstay programs, and we are constantly evolving as we respond to current needs and trends in youth culture.

-We operate primarily out of our main building at The Bridge Youth Centre on 256 Brock Street, as well as offering some programs off-site, in schools and run day trips/ summer camps throughout the summer.
+We operate primarily out of our main building at The Bridge Youth Centre (256 Brock Street), as well as offering some programs off-site, in schools and day trips throughout the summer.

 It is our vision that through strategic partnerships and alliances, as well as through our own front-line endeavors, to see the lives of youth in the Greater Kawartha area attain their full potential as God designed it.

 Serving the needs of youth, by offering Christ’s hope in a safe, loving environment.